Studumb/RemoveDuplicate/README.md

 # Remove Duplicate
 Remove duplicate tools given by the "spacecreate" cheat.
+### How to remove duplicated tool:
-In order to remove duplicated tools, buy those new items shown below.
+- In order to remove duplicated tools, buy those new items shown below.

 ![image](https://raw.githubusercontent.com/Studumb/RemoveDuplicate/main/Screenshot_161.webp)

-After that save the game and remove the mod.
+- After that save the game and remove the mod.
+---